cbitstech/PG2CSV/readme.md

 * Python 2.7.6 or higher

-* Psycopg 2 or higher - This package enables Python to connect to a PostgreSQL Server.
+* Psycopg 2 or higher - This package enables Python to connect to a PostgreSQL server.
 Installation instructions can be found [here](http://initd.org/psycopg/docs/install.html#installation).

 ###2.
 Subject information